 Public Health (Non-communicable Disease)

-Particular attention will be paid to both population- and individual-based approaches to increase access to education, to promote health literacy in children, adolescents and parents and to empowering women, both to reduce the burden of NCDs and to provide other benefits such as gender equality and promoting neurocognitive capacities.
+Particular attention will be paid to both population- and individual-based approaches to increase access to education, to promote nutritional and health literacy and physical activity in children, adolescents and parents and to empowering women to reduce the burden of NCDs, to promote healthy ageing and to provide other benefits such as gender equality and promoting neurocognitive capacities.

-The importance of socio-demographic and environmental factors underlies the importance of links with ongoing global initiatives, in particular the Millennium Development Goals and the development of the new Sustainability Development Framework, which highlights the importance of maternal and child health, food security, climate change and sustainability to global public health.
+The importance of socio-demographic and environmental factors underlies the importance of links with ongoing global initiatives, in particular the UN Sustainable Development Goals announced in 2015, which highlights the importance of the environment for good maternal and child health, food security, climate change and health system responses to global public health.

 The Public Health Global Challenge Steering Group is made up of experts in the field from across the network.
 The Steering Group is responsible for guiding the development, focus and research portfolio of the global challenge.

 For more information, contact: Ms Deborah McAllister, WUN Coordinator, Email: d.mcallister@ auckland.ac.nz